RaelMorais/crud_django/README.md

 <h1>A simple CRUD of Library</h1>

-<p>This is an example CRUD repository for studies at Senai's in the Backend class</p>
+<p>This is an example CRUD repository for studies at Senai's in the Backend class on day 11/03</p>

 ## 🚀 Getting Started